 Investment properties are measured initially at cost, including transaction costs.
 The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met; and excludes the costs of day to day servicing of an investment property.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the reporting date.
-Gains or losses arising from changes in the fair values of investment properties are included in the consolidated statement of profit or loss in the period in which they arise.
-Fair values are estimated by management with the assistance of valuation provided by accredited external valuers.
+Gains or losses arising from changes in the fair values of investment properties are estimated by management with the assistance of valuation provided by accredited external valuers.